 The Trainee Progression Committee (TPC) is a Sub-Committee of the Qualification and Education

 The purpose of the TPC is to provide expert advice and support to the Censor-in-Chief (CIC) on trainee progression matters.
+To view the Terms of Reference for the TPC please see here.
+(PDF 167KB)

 Training post inspection committee